Rob-24-ai/new_build/IMPLEMENTATION_PLAN.md

 ## Next Steps

+1. Configure the API with correct credentials:
+   - `ARTSENSEI_PREDICTION_ID`: The ID for the prediction API endpoint
+   - `ARTSENSEI_JWT_TOKEN`: The authentication token for the prediction API
-1. Test existing backend API functionality
+2. Test the backend API with these credentials
-2. Implement simple test cases
 3. Proceed to ElevenLabs agent configuration after successful backend testing